-A distribution is any gratuitous transfer of money or other property from a trust, whether or not the trust is treated as owned by another person under the grantor trust rules, and without regard to whether the recipient is designated as a beneficiary by the terms of the trust.
+A distribution is any gratuitous transfer of money or other property from a trust, whether or not the trust is treated as owned by another person under the rules of sections 671 through 679, and without regard to whether the recipient is designated as a beneficiary by the terms of the trust.
 A distribution includes the receipt of trust corpus and the receipt of a gift or bequest described in section 663(a).